CANBUS-9740/Offseason-2024/README.md

 - [ ] Hold Note in Intake
     - Actively hold note in intake by slowly rotating intake wheels.
 Note may slip out otherwise
     - Implemented along side something else [pr](https://github.com/CANBUS-9740/Offseason-2024/pull/14)
+    - PR merged, with this hold done in the default arm command
+    - Should be added to other arm commands

 - [ ] Cancel All
     - Assignee: Liam